-Can Tho International Airport (CVA) is one of the lesser-known entry points to Vietnam but offers a unique way to access the Mekong delta and avoids many of the overcrowding issues found at major Vietnam airports.
+Can Tho International Airport (VCA) is one of the lesser-known entry points to Vietnam but offers a unique way to access the Mekong Delta and avoids many of the overcrowding issues found at major Vietnam airports.

 Originally built in 1965 by the US forces, the airport served as an air force facility for the 4th Air Division of the Republic of Vietnam Air Force.
 However, after the war ended in a loss for the south, the airfield fell into disrepair and was not really used apart from the occasional regional flight to Can Tho.